Meet Dr. Amy Wagoner, MD/ABFM/IFMCP

 Dawn Clearwater RN FMCHC has been a nurse for over 30 years.
 Most of that time has been focused on Women’s Health.
 She is very excited to help all of Dr. Wagoner’s patients at Root Function Wellness meet their health goals and experience the full power of Functional Medicine in empowering their health!

 Dawn has a Bachelor of Science in Nursing degree from the University of Northern Colorado.
 She knew from a very early age that being a nurse was her calling.
-She has also completed training at the Functional Medicine Coaching Academy.
+She has also completed training at the Functional Medicine Coaching Academy and completed her certification to become a National Board Certified Health and Wellness Coach.

 “By sharing this knowledge with others I can help them reach personal goals and feel better physically which can lead to emotional health as well.”